Hull Tex Air: Fine anti-slip applied precisely without masking!

 You can use masks in case you need the glue layer to be of a specific shape for example to make a sharp rectangular ant-slip patch or an otherwise irregular anti-slip.
 Such mask must be removed once the adhesive dries up, prior spraying the aggregate.
 The adhesive is supposed to dry up before spraying, so you can work slowly and be thorough, liquid aggregate will reactivate the glue once sprayed.
 When the model is all covered with the adhesive leave it to dry for 1h.
 You can apply heat to expedite things.

 STEP 2 - APPLYING THE TEXTURE: Shake the bottle well before use!
 Look at the bottom to make sure the texturing liquid is mixed well!
 Test spray over a sheet of paper.
 If airbrush clogs simply back flush it.
 Spray texturing material over adhesive film, the spraying distance is 20-30 cm, nozzle size 0.5 mm, pressure is 50-60 PSI.
 Contrary to normal painting you need to overspray the texturing material, make sure the distance is kept, the layer applied thin and not running otherwise the texture won’t be pronounced.
-Spray each area for just a few seconds 2-3 seconds is usually enough, shorter spraying times equal softer texture, longer result in more pronounced textures.
-While spraying the surface needs to be enveloped in a "dust cloud" so to speak.
+Spray each area in several 1 second bursts just as you would with expensive perfume.
 After the layer is dry (allow 1-2h or force dry) remove the excess by sweeping with a brush and rinsing with running water.

 STEP 3 – FINISHING: After the spraying please allow the anti-slip to dry, it needs several hours, you can use hair drier to expedite the process.
 Warm air doesn't change the adhesive's properties it just helps you evaporate the solvent.
 When dry you can start removing the loose texturing material with a dusting brush.
 Scrape away any misplaced aggregate with your hobby knife or a toothpick.
 When the model is more or less cleaned up give it a detergent bath – water with some dish washing liquid will do great.
 After the rinse you can further correct (scrape) any places that require it.
+Use fine sanding paper to even any irregularities like blobs of aggregate.
 Please refer to the video for details.

 How is this better than using spraying textured paints or overspraying primers?